zora89/flask_auth_blueprint/README.md

 - from app import db
 - db.create_all()
 - exit()
-8. Start up the flask server with flask run or by running from IDE
+8. Start the flask server with flask run or by running from IDE, ENJOY!